 A little slower to absorb liquids fully

-While not quite the cheapest pads we tested, there's no better budget pick than Glad for Pets Activated Carbon Training Pads, which are not only affordable but also among the most effective potty pads we tested.
+While not quite the cheapest pads we tested, there's no better budget pick than Glad for Pets Activated Carbon Training Pads, which are not only affordable but also among the most effective potty pads we tested in both our lab and in a real home.

-The Glad for Pets training pads also incorporated activated carbon for better smell absorbency.
+The Glad for Pets training pads also incorporate activated carbon for better smell absorbency.
 While we didn't see a noticeable improvement in overall absorbency over non-charcoal pads, none of our testers could smell any of the vinegar we used.
+Our at-home tester preferred the dark coloring of these pads, and they have no complaints after three months of use.

 Subtle wildflower scent